26 Great Books on Vietnam

 “If trouble is coming, don’t turn your back, because that’s when it’s gonna stab.
 Best to meet it with a grin.
 That way, you can see what’s coming.”

 Part memoir and part travelogue, Catfish and Mandala is Andrew X Pham’s first book about his return to Vietnam.
-Pham was born in Vietnam but immigrated with his family as refugees to the United States as a child.
-After the suicide of his sibling, Pham quits his job, sells all his possessions, and takes off on a bicycle ride across Vietnam.
+Pham was born in Vietnam but immigrated with his family to the United States as a child.
+After his sibling’s suicide, Pham quits his job, sells all his possessions, and takes off on a bicycle ride across Vietnam.

 Pham writes about his family’s immigrant experience.
-He talks about his difficult life with his strict father and coming to terms with being of two cultures: conservative Vietnamese culture and liberal American culture.
+He talks about his difficulties growing up with a strict father and coming to terms with being of two cultures: conservative Vietnamese culture and liberal American culture.
 The other part of the book is a travelogue about his adventures biking across Vietnam.

 Michael Herr (1977)